 Attempting to enforce Prohibition cost two-thirds of of the entire amount of money the federal government spent on law enforcement.
 That did not include the enormous costs faced by state and local governments.

 So Prohibition didn’t simply fail.
 It caused many very serious problems.
-Finally, Americans voted three to one in favor of Repeal.
+People voted three to one in favor of Repeal.

-Surprisingly, many people today support neo-prohibition ideas.
+Yet many people today support neo-prohibition ideas.
 They also strongly defend the many remains of Prohibition that continue.
 In fact, almost one in five US adults favor favor prohibition today.

-- Rose, K. American Women and the Repeal of Prohibition.
-NY: New York U Press, 1996.
+- Rose, K. Women and the Repeal of Prohibition.